RESTyard/RESTyard/README.md

 ```

 *Note*
-The used function is an convenience extension contained in `WebApi.HypermediaExtensions.Hypermedia.Extensions`
+The used function is an convenience extension contained in `RESTyard.AspNetCore.Hypermedia.Extensions`

 #### Option 2: If no instance is available or not necessary
 To allow referencing of HypermediaObjects without the need to instantiate them, for reference purpose only, there are two additional references available.